storefront-x/storefront-x/docs/essentials/concepts.md

 ## Generating concept

 Generates only one file.
-This one generated files re-exports default exports of files inside concept directories as a single, default exported, object.
+This one generated file re-exports default exports of files inside concept directories as a single, default exported, object.
 This file is generated inside the `.sfx/` directory and has the same name as the concept directory upon which this concept operates.

 #### Example concept